roidelapluie/prometheus/docs/configuration/configuration.md

 query: <string>

 # Whether to include the parameters as labels.
+# Due to the differences between parameter types and Prometheus labels,
+# some parameters might not be rendered.
+The format of the parameters might
+# also change in future releases.
+#
+# Note: Enabling this exposes parameters in the Prometheus UI and API.
+Make sure
+# that you don't have secrets exposed as parameters if you enable this.
 [ include_parameters: <boolean> | default = false ]

 # Refresh interval to re-read the resources list.